Day in the Life

 to stop for a season whare we were as doors were open unto us in the regions of Rochester & that to among the Sain-

 ts that had taken up there abode in the place for a season.
-[FIGURE] I wrote a letter to Sister Eunice 2 miles
+A hand pointing to the right I wrote a letter to Sister Eunice 2 miles

 People